Cihan University (Erbil)

 Cihan University (زانكۆى جیهان, جامعة جيهان) is an educational institution in Erbil, capital of the autonomous Kurdistan Region of Iraq.
 It was established in 2007 by the A University Company for Scientific Investment which is a part of Cihan Group.
 Cihan is the first private university in the Kurdistan Region.
-A is accredited by the Ministry of Higher Education and Scientific Research of Kurdistan and ,it is a member of the Association of Arab Universities Union (AARU).
+It is accredited by the Ministry of Higher Education and Scientific Research of Kurdistan, and is a member of the Association of Arab Universities Union (AARU).

 Cihan University students, faculty and staff study, work and live on three campuses: Erbil, Sulaymaniyah, and Duhok.
 In 2014, the university offered courses in 12 departments.

 In 2011, a campus of Cihan University in Sulaimaniya was approved by the Kurdish Ministry of Higher Education and Scientific Research (Reference Number: N302, 12-May-2011, KRG).

 In 2017, Cihan University-Erbil obtained full accreditation from the Iraqi Ministry of Higher Education and Scientific Research.